-Are you interested in my creative process and tecnique?
+Are you interested in my creative process and technique?
 The top three publications below spell out how I create most of my figurative artwork.
 However, one’s process evolves, and more recently I am doing less fusing and more sewing by hand.
 When doing a figurative piece, I still use a tracing of my image and work flat on a table.
 If I am not fusing, then I pin and tape things in place until I am ready to sew by hand.
 I have talked about my process in the July 18th blog post, ‘How is it Done?”

 Art Quilt Portfolio People and Portraits, 2011